-- Information that was sought from households where an interview was completed allowed each household to be assessed against the new definition of a Traveller.
-This included information on whether households have ever travelled; why they have stopped travelling; the reasons that they travel; and whether they plan to travel again in the future (see appendix F for the site record form).
-Figure 2 sets out the travelling status of households that were interviewed in Reigate & Banstead. - ^{6.29} This shows that for Gypsies and Travellers 5 households meet the new definition of a Traveller, and for Travelling Showpeople 17 households meet the new definition in that they were able to provide information demonstrating that they travel for work purposes and stay away from their usual place of residence.
-A total of 9 Gypsy and Traveller and 2 Travelling Showpeople households did not meet the new definition as they were not able to demonstrate that they travel away from their usual place of residence for the purpose of work, or that they have ceased to travel temporarily due to children in education, ill health or old age.
-Some did travel for cultural reason to visit fairs, relatives or friends, and others had ceased to travel permanently. - ^{6.30} In addition the number of households on sites and yards where an interview was not possible are recorded as unknown.
-The reasons for this include households that refused to be interviewed and households that were not present during the fieldwork period despite repeated visits.
+- 7.27 Information that was sought from households where an interview was completed allowed each household to be assessed against the planning definition.
+This included information on whether households have ever travelled; why they have stopped travelling; the reasons that they travel; and whether they plan to travel again in the future (see Appendix F for the site record form).
+Figure 5 sets out the travelling status of households that were interviewed in Reigate & Banstead. - This shows that for Gypsies and Travellers, six households meet the planning definition of a Traveller, and for Travelling Showpeople 17 households meet the planning definition, in that they stated during the interview that they travel for work purposes and stay away from their usual place of residence.
+A total of nine Gypsy and Traveller and two Travelling Showpeople households did not meet the planning definition as they were not able to demonstrate that they travel away from their usual place of residence for the purpose of work, or that they have ceased to travel temporarily due to children in education, ill health or old age.
+Some did travel for cultural reasons to visit fairs, relatives or friends, and others had ceased to travel permanently these households did not meet the planning definition. - 7.29 In addition, the number of households on sites and yards where an interview was not possible are recorded as unknown.
+The reasons for this include households that refused to be interviewed and households that were not present during the fieldwork period despite up to three visits.